• (314) 516-8419

 This session starts with a brief keynote presentation followed by an interactive educational forum where nephrology fellows present challenging and intriguing clinical cases to their peers and faculty members.
 In this session, fellows demonstrate their diagnostic reasoning, clinical decision-making and knowledge of nephrology.
 Each case presentation typically includes patient history, examination, findings, diagnostic challenges, management strategies and outcomes.

 The session encourages discussion and feedback from attendees, fostering a collaborative learning environment where fellow can gain insights from experienced nephrologists, explore different approaches to patient care, and stay updated on best practices.
 It also provides an opportunity for fellows to enhance their presentation and communication skills, critical for their professional development.
+A panel of judges evaluates the presentations and selects a winner based on their collective scores.

-2:00 Fellows Keynote Presentation
+2:00 Fellows Keynote Presentation – Georgi Abraham

 2:30 Presentations of Fellows Submitted Cases